geomatics-io/ObjectListView/docs/dragdrop.rst

 Rearranging rows by dragging
 ----------------------------

-The most common use for drag and drop is to provide a rearrangeable `ObjectListView`.
+One common use for drag and drop is to provide a rearrangeable `ObjectListView`.
+This is so common that there is a prebuild component to do this for you.
 This is done by installing a `RearrangingDropSink`::

     this.objectListView1.DragSource = new SimpleDragSource();